 When photographing gorillas, tourists should move slowly and carefully.
 Flash cameras should strictly be off as they scare gorillas.

 Visitors are not allowed to touch gorillas.
 These are wild animals.

 After finding and observing the gorilla group, you are supposed to keep your voices down until you are about 200 meters away from the group.

 The maximum time you can spend with mountain gorillas is 1 hour but if gorillas feel disturbed the guide might tell you to end the visit early.
 For gorilla habituation, you will spend up to 4 hours.

 Children under the age of fifteen years will not be allowed to trek mountain gorillas.

 The best time of trekking mountain gorillas is in the drier months of June to September and December to February.
-During this time the roads to the parks are very accessible and the trekking trails are not muddy with any higher chances of rain.
+During this time the roads to the parks are very accessible and the trekking trails are not muddy without any higher chances of rain.
 In the wet season, it might get hard getting to the parks.
 You will need a four wheel drive vehicle.
 You must also come with raincoats and warm clothing.
 Please see this recommended packing list for gorilla trekking.

 Gorilla permits cost $400 in Congo, $1500 in Rwanda and $600 in Uganda.
 The gorilla permits can be accessed through the respective countries’ governing bodies or through a tour operator.
 Please note that permits must be obtained in advance if you are buying them for the peak season.